 The Writing Center assists students in improving their writing skills.
-The Center provides diagnosis of writing skills, individualized writing instruction, workshops which cover a variety of writing-related topics, techniques in writing the research paper, vocabulary improvement, speech articulation and help with critical reading and thinking skills.
-Resources available to provide these services include peer tutors, helpful handouts, dictionaries, reference books, audio-visual programs, a professional library, and computer programs.
-The Center also has several computers to assist student writers in the revision process.
-Hours of operation are 8:00 a.m. to 4:00 p.m.
-Monday through Friday.
+The Center provides diagnosis of writing skills, individualized writing instruction, workshops which cover a variety of writing-related topics, techniques in writing the research paper, vocabulary improvement, and help with critical reading and thinking skills.
+Resources available to provide these services include peer tutors, helpful handouts, dictionaries, reference books, and a writing resource library.
+Hours of operation are 8:30 a.m. to 4:30 p.m.
+Monday through Thursdayin Fall and Spring semesters.
 Hours may vary during the summer semester, but any changes in hours will be posted.

-Center for Student Success (CSS-Dothan Campus)
+Center for Student Success (CSS-Dothan Campus-120 Malone Hall)